Benefits Eligibility and Dependent Information for Penn State University-Sponsored Employee Benefit Plans

 Dependent coverage cannot be elected unless the employee is covered under the plan being selected.
 Dependents are eligible for coverage on the day the employee’s coverage begins, or at the time they become eligible dependents due to an IRS Qualifying Life Event.

-Individuals who are considered to be eligible dependents of University-sponsored benefits plans are a spouse (unless legally separated or divorced), dependent children, and individuals under a Qualified Medical Support Court Order (QMSCO).
+Individuals who are considered to be eligible dependents of University-sponsored benefits plans are a spouse (unless legally separated or divorced), dependent children, and children under a Qualified Medical Child Support Order (QMCSO).

 Penn State requires dependent verification for all dependents who are listed on an employee’s University-sponsored medical, dental, vision and/or tuition discount plans.
 Penn State’s business partner in the verification process is Aon, who will send a “Request for Verification” packet to the employee’s home address approximately two weeks from the date which dependents are added to the applicable plan.
 In order for the dependents to maintain coverage on the plans, all forms from Aon must be completed and returned within the time frame specified in the packet.
 For more information about dependent verification, please visit Dependent Verification.